simonhowden3010/SG/README.md

 ## Running the parser example
 * ./scripts/artisan csv:write storage/examples.csv storage/output.csv

+output.csv should now be in the storage folder (next to examples.csv)

 ### Code notes
 The majority of the important code is in the service (App/Services/PeopleService).
 I use a service 'people' with a console command (Console/ReadCSV) and I use PHPUnit for the tests.